 We allow self-service photography of some of our material to create working copies for private study or research.
 Self-service photography is only permitted using camera phones, tablets and compact cameras.

-Further guidance applies to self-service photography in the General Reading Room, to self-service photography in the Special Collections Reading Room, and to self-service photography in the Maps Reading Room.
+Further guidance applies to self-service photography in the reading rooms.
 Before you begin photographing our material, you must sign an agreement available from reading room staff.

 In our General Reading Room we provide self-service scanning, photocopying and microform printing facilities for the copying of general collection items.
 Before you copy material using these facilities, they must be checked by reading room staff for conservation clearance.